cogini/ecto_extract_migrations/README.md

 mix ecto.extract.migrations --sql-file dbname.schema.sql
 ```

-3. Creating a test database, running migrations on it, then
+3. Create a test database, run migrations to create the schema, then
-verify that it works.
+export it and verify that it matches the original database:

 ```shell
 dropdb dbname_migrations